citp/privacy-policy-historical/v/vi/vis/visualdna.com.md

-If you are interested in exercising one or more of the rights described above, please contact us at [privacy.department@nielsen.com](mailto:privacy.department@nielsen.com).
+If you are interested in exercising one or more of the rights described above, please contact us at <https://app-de.onetrust.com/app/#/webform/9810a8bc-e54d-4d70-bac0-5e4d781ef5b9>.
 Please note that we may request proof of your identity and require you to cooperate with our security checks before we can give effect to these rights.

-You can also opt out of our cross-device partner services at any time by following these links: [http://www.aboutads.info/choices/](http://www.aboutads.info/choices/) and [https://www.ghostery.com/support/global-opt-out/](https://www.ghostery.com/support/global-opt-out/).
+You can also opt out of our cross-device partner services at any time by following this link: [http://www.aboutads.info/choices](http://www.aboutads.info/choices/) and locating “eXelate, a Nielsen Company” in the Company listing.

 Additionally, you can delete the personal information we hold about you by visiting <https://www.nielsen.com/us/en/privacy-statement/exelate-privacy-policy/opt-in-opt-out.html> and opting out.